Policies and Procedures

 July 1, 1995

 May 1, 2017

 Director of Purchasing Services

-Purchasing Services is the official representative for all vendor contacts for the purchase of goods and services.
+The University utilizes vendors differently based on State guidelines for the procurement.
+Purchase of items under $5,000 can be initiated by the campus customer in communicating their requirements to the vendor.
+It is the campus customer's responsibility to ensure that the vendor is a legitimate vendor in the marketplace when making these purchases.
+All other purchases, as well as any necessary correspondence, are handled by Purchasing Services.
+Purchasing Services ensures that the vendor is a legitimate vendor in the marketplace and is the official representative for all vendor contacts for the purchase of goods and services.
 The purchase order is one of many methods to communicate to the vendors.
 It is the official document to establish a contractual relationship with the vendor.
-Purchase items under $5,000 can be initiated by the campus customer in communicating their requirements to the vendor.
-All other purchases, as well as any necessary correspondence, are handled by Purchasing Services.
 Purchasing Services staff must be included in problem resolution arrangements between the requesting department and the vendor.

 Reason for Policy

 The policy ensures that State guidelines are met relative to ethics, conflict of interest, and dispute resolution.
 State guidelines require that overall University and vendor communications be clear and documented in the purchase order file.

 Q: A vendor has called with questions about a bid, what should we do?

 A: During the bid process, there should not be any communication between a vendor and the department.
 All inquiries should be directed to Purchasing Services.
 The responsible purchasing agent will answer any questions and forward the questions and answers to all bidders.